Marissa Mayer leaves Yahoo with nearly $260 million

 Mayer, who will not be sticking with Verizon (VZ, Tech30) now that Yahoo and its other digital media unit AOL are being combined under one operating unit called Oath, will also receive $23 million in severance payments to walk away from Yahoo.

-Spokespeople for Yahoo and Altaba, the new company set up that includes shareholder stakes in e-commerce giant Alibaba (BABA, Tech30), Yahoo Japan (YAHOF) and other assets not sold to Verizon, were not immediately available for comment about Mayer's compensation package.
+Altaba, the new company set up that includes shareholder stakes in e-commerce giant Alibaba (BABA, Tech30), Yahoo Japan (YAHOF) and other Yahoo assets not sold to Verizon, was not immediately available for comment.

 Mayer's tenure at Yahoo was tumultuous, and some would argue that she never lived up to the hype that accompanied her after her successful stint at Google.